lukecahill/Python-Crossword/README.md

 Currently only board sizes up to 10 width/height are supported.

-User guesses a general answer, rather than specifing the coordinates.
+User guesses a clue number, rather than specifing the coordinates.